Afghans hope for peace as U.S.-Taliban set for troop withdrawal deal

-KABUL/DOHA (Reuters) - Millions of Afghans are anticipating that America’s longest war fought in their country will end on Saturday as U.S. and Taliban negotiators are expected to sign a deal to allow a U.S. troop reduction and a permanent ceasefire.
+KABUL/DOHA (Reuters) - Millions of Afghans are hoping that America’s longest war fought in their country will end on Saturday as U.S. and Taliban negotiators are expected to sign a deal to allow a U.S. troop reduction and a permanent ceasefire.

-If the U.S.-Taliban agreement gets signed, then Afghanistan, which has been at war since American bombings began in response to the Sept.
-11, 2001, attacks, will witness the potential end of violence that has claimed tens of thousands of lives.
+Hours before the deal, the Taliban ordered all its fighters in Afghanistan “to refrain from any kind of attack ... for the happiness of the nation.”

+“The biggest thing is that we hope the U.S. remain committed to their promises during the negotiation and peace deal,” said Zabiullah Mujahid, a spokesman for the hardline Islamist group.

+“Today is a monumental day for Afghanistan,” the U.S. embassy in Kabul said on Twitter.

+“It is about making peace and crafting a common brighter future.
+We stand with Afghanistan.”

-A 31-member Taliban delegation arrived in Qatar on Saturday to oversee the signing of the troop withdrawal deal, said officials of the hardline Islamist group, adding that their political chief Mullah Abdul Ghani Baradar will sign the agreement on their behalf.
+A 31-member Taliban delegation was in Qatar to oversee the signing by their political chief Mullah Abdul Ghani Baradar.

-The signing ceremony between the warring sides is set to take place at the Sheraton hotel in Qatar’s capital of Doha.
+Foreign ministers and bureaucrats from Pakistan, Indonesia, Uzbekistan arrived at the venue ahead of the signing ceremony between the warring sides that is slated to take place at the Sheraton hotel in Qatar’s capital of Doha.

 Photographs from the venue showed a large banner stating “Agreement for Bringing Peace to Afghanistan” placed in a conference room adjoining the hotel.
 Security has been tightened outside the hotel as hotel guests, journalists and government officials thronged the lobby.